PNR South Main Line: Decline and contemporary history

+While the government seeks alternative financing for the PNR South Long Haul project, the PNR has expressed its intent revive the Bicol Express.
+It plans to retrofit the south Luzon alignment for freight rail, potentially benefiting the nearly 600,000 farmers in the Bicol region.

+On October 21, 2024, the PNR resumed its services for the Lucena-Calamba-Lucena line.
+The PNR train stops include San Pablo station, Calamba station, Sariaya, Lutucan, Candelaria, Tiaong (Lalig), IRRI, UP Los Baños station-Junction station, Masili and Pansol stations.

+In 2025, efforts will be made by the government to rehabilitate the line, including the rebuilding of Binahan Bridge in Ragay, with the complete route expected to be reopened by 2026.
+In his State of the Nation address, President Bongbong Marcos highlighted that the Bicol Line is a crucial channel that we are committed to restoring to complete functionality.

 Station list

 There are currently 47 stations being used on the South Main Line, 31 of these are for the Metro South Commuter line, 6 stations for the Inter-Provincial Commuter line, and 10 for the Bicol Commuter service.
 It previously served all provinces in Calabarzon, as well as Camarines Sur and Albay.
 Currently, only sections in Metro Manila, Laguna, Quezon, and Camarines Sur are served.

 Services

 Active

-There are three operable sections of the South Main Line, the Metro Commuter Line, the Inter-Provincial Commuter line and the Bicol Commuter service.
+There are two operable sections of the South Main Line, the Metro Commuter Line, the Inter-Provincial Commuter line and the Bicol Commuter service.
 The Metro Commuter Line operates two services, the Metro South Commuter and the Shuttle Service.